cohere-coop/apprenticeship.community/site/events/_posts/2016-02-11-march-reading-club-roundtable.md

 This is a members only event, so make sure you've [registered to become a member and verified your login credentials!](https://zee8.typeform.com/to/b9wyG6).

+Want a sneak peek at the kind of books we cover?
+Peruse [February's Reading Club Roundtable Notes](/events/2016/02/february-reading-club-roundtable.html)